-As a state-of-the-art library, Kenyon Commons will play a crucial role in our ongoing effort to keep pace with the evolution of teaching and learning.
+A state-of-the-art library will play a crucial role in our ongoing effort to keep pace with the evolution of teaching and learning.
 In the new library, the latest technology will be readily available and simple to use, and space will flex to the collaborative and project-based work students pursue in and out of the classroom.

-Kenyon Commons will be a hub for high-impact practices and experiential learning, bringing together academic advising, experiential learning and career development to support and reflect the continuum of experiences that cohere and extend a Kenyon education — and position students for post-graduate success.
-Kenyon Commons will also be home to the Center for Innovative Pedagogy.
-Read more about the Kenyon Commons library project.
+The Kenyon library will be a hub for high-impact practices and experiential learning, bringing together academic advising, experiential learning and career development to support and reflect the continuum of experiences that cohere and extend a Kenyon education — and position students for post-graduate success.
+The Kenyon library will also be home to the Center for Innovative Pedagogy.
+Read more about the Kenyon library project.

 Like the new library, this building makes tangible the Kenyon 2020 strategic goals supporting high-impact practices.
 Teaching and learning are evolving, and Kenyon needs facilities that are a match for the kinds of flexible, integrated approaches that faculty and students expect to use seamlessly.
 The new center for the social sciences will allow existing cross-cutting initiatives like the Center for the Study of American Democracy and the Center for Green Initiatives to continue to flourish — and encourage new collaborations.
 The new center will contain open, flexible spaces for classrooms that will be able to adapt decades from now.
 A 300-seat auditorium will provide a critically needed space for lectures, performances and other events.
 Read more about the new academic building.